 - View all favorites and folders in a graphical tree

-- Use "drag and drop" to move favorites and folders around
+- Use "drag and drop" to copy or move favorites and folders around

 - Sort all or portions of your favorites